DiamondLightSource/pymalcolm/docs/arch/hierarchy.rst

 ***Insert Manager->Editor->Palette->BlockTable diagram here***

-The Palette Block has a blocks Table Attribute:
+The Manager Block also contains an Editor Block which is responsible for the load/save interface, as well as the child block layout, which is stored as an
+Attribute:

     ======= =================== ======= ======= ========
     Blocks